RushiREPO/RushiREPO/README.md

 ### Hi there, I'm Rushikesh shivshette 👋

 - 🔭 I’m currently working on Age and Gender Detection Project
-- 🌱 I’m currently learning PHP Language
+- 🌱 I’m currently learning R Language
 - 👯 I’m looking to collaborate on Youtube & in Community
 - 🤔 I’m looking for help with myself
 - 💬 Ask me about Data Analytics or any Tech Related Stuff.